RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

 ![All Man Made class 'roads' in Sydney](/assets/posts/cleaning_osm_files/cleaning_osm_13_1.png)

 This leaves us with the highway class which contains actual streets, but also includes other things like footways and cycleways which are not streets.
-All of this information is contained in the 'type' attribute.
+All of this information is contained in the *type* attribute.
 For a complete list of highway types and explanations on what they are, have a look at the  __[OSM wiki](http://www.wiki.openstreetmap.org/wiki/Key:highway)__

 The highway types we see in Sydney include: